-The National Inventory Template (NIT) was developed by the Australian Red Cross Blood Service in 2009 and is used to collect and report internal (Blood Service) and external (transfusion laboratories) inventory levels and to communicate availability of blood components to transfusion laboratory customers.
+The National Inventory Template (NIT) was developed by the Australian Red Cross Blood Service in 2009 and is used to collect and report both internal (Blood Service) and external (transfusion laboratories) blood component inventory levels and to communicate availability of blood components to transfusion laboratory customers.

-The NIT provides a twice daily snapshot of the Blood Service’s inventory status and any restrictions in place, ensuring transparency of access to blood components.
-The NIT is visible in the body of the email and also has a printable pdf version attached.
+The NIT is distributed twice daily by email and provides a snapshot of the Blood Service’s inventory status and any restrictions on supply, ensuring transparency of access to blood components.
+The NIT information is shown in the body of the email and a printable PDF version is also provided.

-The NIT includes inventory status for red cells, platelets, fresh frozen plasma, cryoprecipitate and cryodepleted plasma, with the following potential order fulfillment status:
+The NIT shows the available inventory of red cells, platelets, fresh frozen plasma, cryoprecipitate and cryodepleted plasma, with a heat map showing the number of days coverage and colour-coded prioritisation status:

-MO: Orders for stock and individual patient requests are referred to a Blood Service Medical Officer.
+MO (pink): Both laboratory (AHP) and individual patient requests are referred to a Medical Officer.

 N/R: Not required due to insufficient local demand.